-Texas law requires you to make at least two trips to the abortion provider.
-The state requires you to undergo a sonogram and receive state-mandated paperwork about medical risks, adoption alternatives, and developmental stages of the fetus.
+While abortion remains legal in Texas for now, even under SB 8, Texas law requires you to make at least two (2) trips to the abortion provider.
+In addition, Texas requires you to undergo a sonogram and receive state-mandated paperwork about medical risks, adoption alternatives, and developmental stages of the fetus.
 (Some of the information in this paperwork is false.)
-The state also requires you to wait 24 hours after receiving the sonogram and state-mandated paperwork before having your abortion.
+Lastly, Texas requires you to wait 24 hours after receiving the sonogram and state-mandated paperwork before having your abortion.
 This 24-hour waiting period can be waived if you live 100 miles or more from the nearest abortion provider.

 Do I have to see the same doctor for all visits?

 Yes.
-Texas law mandates that the doctor who performs your sonogram must be the same doctor who performs your abortion.
+In Texas, the doctor who performs your sonogram must be the same doctor who performs your abortion.
 The state also requires you to schedule any follow-up appointments with the same doctor.
 This means that you cannot get your sonogram from one health care provider and then go to a different doctor for the actual procedure.

 Do I have to view the sonogram images?